The Mechanics of Cryture Conjuring

 Level 5 - 24 Essence

-Morphing a cryture to its next metamorphosis typically requires it to consume a specific type and amount of essence, as listed in its cryture codex entry.
-There are usually requirements for Affinity and Class levels that must be met as well before metamorphosis is possible.
+Morphing a cryture to its next Metamorphosis typically requires it to consume a specific type and amount of essence, as listed in its cryture codex entry.
+There are usually requirements for Affinity and Class levels that must be met as well before Metamorphosis is possible.

 Natures